Vizzuality/CartoDB-Tutorials/vibrant/Part_II_Creating_Maps.md

 ## Section 3.
 Hard

- * Query for all records within radius of Kew gardents
+ * Query for all records within radius of Kew gardens
  * 51.478042,-0.291098
  * Create 3 rings plus their count
  * Color by their count, as in choropleth